PhenixCollaboration/hepdata/README.md

 * https://phenixcollaboration.github.io/web/results/hepdata_policy.html
 * https://phenixcollaboration.github.io/web/results/hepdata_instructions.html

+## General remarks
+We use branches and pull request mechanism to maintain this repository.

 ## The "YAML Maker"
 Many of these HEPData files were made by the UTK group using YAML_Maker: https://github.com/tkrobatsch/YAML_Maker